Dechrissen/website/blog/pokemon-solus-rgb.md

 But there is a common sentiment among Pokémon fans, and it's something like: "Because Gen 1 doesn't represent what I know the modern games to be like, and because it has a lot of bugs, it's a bad game."
 And I never agreed with this.
 I fully recognize its flaws, but being that I grew up playing Gen 1, I can appreciate it for what it is.
 And it's Pokémon!
 A lot of the aspects which are commonly considered flaws are things that I instead like to frame as simply challenges which apply in that particular iteration of the game.
 Things like TM disposability, some broken moves like Bind, the lack of "full" movesets for certain Pokémon.
 These are all things which I like to think of (while I'm doing a playthrough of Gen 1) simply as constraints.

 When it comes to the solutions that later games implemented to address those problems, I'm glad for those too.
-I like to think as each generation of Pokémon as its own thing, and when I'm playing a particular generation, my brain adjusts to the applicable set of constraints.
+I like to think of each generation of Pokémon as its own thing, and when I'm playing a particular generation, my brain adjusts to the applicable set of constraints for that generation.
 It's a good thing, imo, as it allows for different approaches depending on the generation you're playing.
 But alas, there are people who regard Gen 1 as fundamentally flawed and therefore bad, and that's fine I suppose.
 To each their own.

 ## The gripes I've always had with Gen 1

-All that being said, I did make a statement in my first paragraph regarding issues that _I've_ had with Gen 1.
+All that being said, I did make a statement in my first paragraph hinting that there are issues that _I've_ had with Gen 1.
 So what am I, a hypocrite?
 I thought I just said Gen 1 should be respected for what it is!

 Well, I'll be honest: I do think there are some problems that exist in Gen 1 that could be addressed to create a slightly-enhanced experience.
 But, _for the most part_, the solutions I propose aren't ones which really address any bugs in the game engine or flaws in the developers' design choices.
 There are some exceptions to this, but anyway, I should be more explicit, so here's a list of the **issues I believe are worth addressing**: